openearth/xbeach-docs/docs/xbeach_manual.rst

 domain is manually subdivided using the values specified with the :par:`mmpi` and :par:`nmpi` keywords.
 The number of sub models is not determined by XBeach itself, but by the MPI wrapper (e.g. MPICH2 or OpenMPI).
-It is important to note that information about slopes isn’t exchanged over the boundaries.
+It is important to note that information about slopes isnât exchanged over the boundaries.
 Therefore the avalanching algorithm will not function over MPI boundaries.